Stephen McNally: Career

-He played menacing roles in such films as Johnny Belinda (1948) and the James Stewart Western Winchester '73 (1950).
-He co-starred in the Burt Lancaster film noir Criss Cross (1949).
-Other notable 1950s films included No Way Out (1950), Split Second (1953) and Johnny Rocco (1958).
+He appeared in Winchester '73 (1950) and co-starred in Criss Cross (1949).
+Notable 1950s films included No Way Out (1950), Split Second (1953), Violent Saturday (1955) and Johnny Rocco (1958).

 McNally was cast in three episodes of the ABC religion anthology series Crossroads.
 He portrayed Monsigneur Harold Engle in "Ringside Padre" (1956) and Father Flanagan of the Boys Town orphanage in Nebraska in "Convict 1321, Age 21" (1957).
 In between, he was cast as United States Army General George S. Patton, in "The Patton Prayer" (also 1957).
 McNally also appeared in the episode "Specimen: Unknown" from the anthology series The Outer Limits.

-McNally also co-starred on the 1958 episode, "The Ben Courtney Story" on Wagon Train as a former Union soldier turned sheriff.
-In 1959, he portrayed Clay Thompson, a bounty hunter, with Myron Healey as a sheriff, in the CBS Western series, The Texan, starring Rory Calhoun.
+He co-starred on the 1958 episode, "The Ben Courtney Story" on Wagon Train as a former Union soldier turned sheriff.
+In 1959, he portrayed Clay Thompson, a bounty hunter, with Myron Healey as a sheriff, in the CBS Western series, The Texan.

-In the 1960 episode "The Mormons" on the CBS western, Dick Powell's Zane Grey Theatre McNally played Matt Rowland, who tries to block a wagon train of Mormons from entering his town, as they are suspected of carrying cholera.
+In the 1960 episode "The Mormons" on the CBS Western, Dick Powell's Zane Grey Theatre McNally played Matt Rowland, who tries to block a wagon train of Mormons from entering his town, as they are suspected of carrying cholera.
 Things change quickly, when Rowland's son, Tod (Mark Goddard), becomes interested in a young lady on the train, Beth Lawson (Tuesday Weld).

-In another 1960 role, McNally was cast in the episode "Moment of Fear" of the CBS/Four Star Television anthology series, The DuPont Show with June Allyson, with episode co-stars Edgar Bergen and Darryl Hickman.
-Thereafter, he appeared in the NBC anthology series The Barbara Stanwyck Show, and in the Darren McGavin western series Riverboat.
-In 1961, he portrayed the part of Sky Blackstorm in the episode "Incident of the Blackstorms" on CBS's Rawhide.

-In the 1961–62 season, McNally and Robert Harland had their own crime drama on ABC, another Four Star Production called Target: The Corruptors!.
-The program aired on Friday in a good time slot after the popular 77 Sunset Strip, but it failed to gain renewal for a second season.
-McNally played a crusading newspaper reporter in the series, with Harland cast as his undercover agent.
-In 1963 he portrayed a military project manager who unknowingly employs escaped murder convict (but innocent) Richard Kimball In The Fugitive.